andrewcourtice/harlem/extensions/storage/README.md

 Use the `clearStorage` method to clear all stored data relating to this store.

 ### Restoring storage
-Use the `restoreStorage` method to manually restore the store from storage.
+Use the `restoreStorage` method to manually restore the state from storage.

-## Considerations
-Please keep the following points in mind when using this extension:

-- The default behaviour for serialising/parsing only supports JSON-compatible types.
-For non-JSON-compatible types please specify a custom serialiser/parser.
-See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#description) for a list of JSON-compatible types.